-You count grams of fat and fiber, eat plenty of fresh fruits and vegetables, drink green tea, and jog 4 times a week.
-However, you spend most of your time at a high stress job, have few close relationships, and feel that your life lacks meaning.
-The good things that you do for your body may help increase your resistance to stress and illness, but they only reflect part of a much larger picture.
+You count grams of fat and fiber.
+You add plenty of fresh fruits and vegetables and drink green tea.
+You make sure to jog at least 4 times a week.
+Then, you spend most of your time at a high stress job.
+You have few close relationships and feel that your life lacks meaning.
+A healthy body may help you resist stress and illness, but they are only part of a much larger picture.

-Health is more than having a body that works properly.
-It includes physical, emotional, social, spiritual, intellectual, and even occupational/vocational dimensions.
-When these dimensions are working in harmony, they contribute to a sense of well-being and satisfaction.
+Health is more than having a body that works well.
+It includes six other factors or dimensions.
+When these dimensions are all cared for, you can build a true sense of well-being.

 How do you take care of your whole self?
-The National Wellness Institute embraces the Six Dimensional Model of Wellness developed in 1979 by Dr. Bill Hettler.
-The chart below, based on Hettler’s model, can provide you with some guidance.
+The National Wellness Institute embraces the Six Dimensional Model of Wellness.
+The chart below explains the six parts of the model.

-Physical —Achieving personal fitness and health goals through nutrition, physical activity, safety, and self-care
+Physical —Fitness and health goals through food choices, physical activity, safety, and self-care.

-Emotional —Maintaining good mental health, a positive attitude, and high self-esteem; responding with resiliency to emotional states and everyday life
+Emotional —Good mental health, a positive attitude, and high self-esteem.
+Also, respond with resiliency to problems and everyday life

-Spiritual —Getting in touch with your deeper self and the spiritual dimension of your life, developing faith in something larger than yourself, finding meaning and purpose
+Spiritual —Get in touch with your deeper self and the spiritual life.
+Developing faith in something larger than yourself and finding meaning and purpose.

-Intellectual —Having curiosity and a strong desire to learn; solving problems; thinking independently, creatively, and critically
+Intellectual —Having curiosity and a strong desire to learn.
+Solve problems; think independently, be creative and critical.

-Occupational/vocational —Engaging in or preparing for work in which you will find personal satisfaction and enrichment
+Occupational/vocational —Engage in or prepare for work in which you will find satisfaction.

 For example, taking a daily walk with your spouse and children can fulfill needs for physical activity and emotional bonding.
 If you use the time to discuss ideas and career aspirations, your family walk could also contribute to intellectual and occupational needs.

-Take time to know the deepest purposes for which you live, and use them to set goals and make decisions.
-For example, you may find that you would prefer more time with your family rather than a bigger paycheck.
+Take time to know the deepest purposes for which you live.
+Use them to set goals and make choices.
+For example, you may find that you want more time with your family than a bigger paycheck.
 Do not wait for a crisis to show what really matters to you.

-Using your values and the Six Dimensional Model of Wellness, identify your current wellness deficits and develop goals that will help you find more balance.
+Look for gaps in your overall wellness using your values and the model above.
+Make goals that will help you find more balance.

-Perfect balance in all dimensions is not possible in an ever-changing world.
+Perfect balance in all dimensions is not possible.
 There will be times when you are overextended, lonely, angry, and tired.
-Over the years, you will need to make adjustments until you find a balance that enhances your quality of life.
+You will need to make changes over the year.
+Adjust your goals and plans until you find a balance.

 Mental Health America